 - Section 1.
 The annual election of the Board of Directors shall be held on the Grounds on Labor Day of the Annual Fair - each year for six hours at a place and time fixed by the Directors in advance of notice and carried therein. - Section 2.
 The said election shall be by ballot.
-Ballots must be marked with an "X" opposite the name of each - candidate voted for; otherwise, the name will not be counted.
-No proxy votes will be considered.
-Only residents of Washington County holding membership tickets purchased one (1) hour prior - Section 3. - to the start of the election may vote. - Section 4.
-Members of the Association must declare their candidacy of the office of Director by filing with the Secretary a petition signed by ten or more members who are residents of the County in which the Association is - organized at least seven days before the day the annual election of Directors is held.
+Ballots must be marked with an "X" opposite the name of each candidate voted for; otherwise, the name will not be counted.
+No proxy votes will be considered. - Section 3.
+Only residents of Washington County holding membership tickets purchased one (1) hour prior - to the start of the election may vote. - Section 4.
+Members of the Association must declare their candidacy of the office of Director by filing with the Secretary a petition signed by ten or more members who are residents of the County in which the Association is organized at least seven days before the day the annual election of Directors is held.
 Only regularly nominated candidates who have met the filing requirements will be eligible for election as director.
-The deadline filing hour will be 7:00 PM on the seventh day. - The term of office of the retiring Directors shall expire and that of the Directors Election shall begin on the Section 5. - 30th day of October of each year or until their successors are elected and qualify. - BCI Background check is required for all appointed Directors.
-The background check will follow Section 6.
-4H/OSU Extension guidelines.
-This background check is performed after the election, but must passed, the director will be reimbursed the cost.
-If the background check is failed, the next candidate on the ballot with the highest number of votes will continue with the same process. \

-Section 7.
-Any candidate that loses an election cannot be appointed to the board of directors in the same year.
+The - deadline filing hour will be 7:00 PM on the seventh day. - Section 5.
+The term of office of the retiring Directors shall expire and that of the Directors Election shall begin on the - 30th day of October of each year or until their successors are elected and qualify. - Section 6.
+BCI Background check is required for all appointed Directors.
+The background check will follow 4H/OSU Extension guidelines.
+This background check is performed after the election, but must be completed before the Re-Organization Meeting in November.
+If the background check is passed, the director will be reimbursed the cost.
+If the background check is failed, the next candidate on the ballot with the highest number of votes will continue with the same process. \ Any candidate that loses an election cannot be appointed to the board of directors in the same